Jablooo/shoppingList/README.md

 ***BRIEF***

 **Exercise 1**
-Create a program which asked user what they would like to buy at the shops
+Create a program which asks user what they would like to buy at the shops